JhonJames-29/CS2/README.md

 3. Run the program in your terminal or IDE.
 4. Follow on-screen prompts to manage, income, categories, and expenses.

+**Notes:**
-Note: Release v1.1 includes animated typing and color effects for an enhanced user experience.
+Release v1.1 includes animated typing and color effects for an enhanced user experience.
+Release v1.2 includes the toggle of autosave, and includes an illustration of data by a graph.

 ## Example Output: